Rheumatoid Arthritis (cont.)

 What are rheumatoid arthritis symptoms and signs?

 RA symptoms come and go, depending on the degree of tissue inflammation.
 When body tissues are inflamed, the disease is active.
 When tissue inflammation subsides, the disease is inactive (in remission).
 Remissions can occur spontaneously or with treatment and can last weeks, months, or years.
 During remissions, symptoms of the disease disappear, and people generally feel well.
 When the disease becomes active again (relapse), symptoms return.
 The return of disease activity and symptoms is called a flare.
 The course of rheumatoid arthritis varies among affected individuals, and periods of flares and remissions are typical.

 When the disease is active, RA symptoms can include fatigue, loss of energy, lack of appetite, low-grade fever, muscle and joint aches, and stiffness.
 Muscle and joint stiffness are usually most notable in the morning and after periods of inactivity.
-This is referred to as morning stiffness.
+This is referred to as morning stiffness and post-sedentary stiffness.
 Arthritis is common during disease flares.
 Also during flares, joints frequently become warm, red, swollen, painful, and tender.
 This occurs because the lining tissue of the joint (synovium) becomes inflamed, resulting in the production of excessive joint fluid (synovial fluid).
 The synovium also thickens with inflammation (synovitis).